What support is available?

 - integrating international students.

-Benefits: A whole-school approach to global learning and engagement ensures that schools develop young people who are able to make their way in a globalised world.
+Benefits: A whole-school approach to global learning and engagement ensures that schools develop young people who can make their way in a globalised world.

 The guide is currently being updated.
 For a copy of the existing guide, email us at: email@example.com